-Marriott chose ON24 to build a customized virtual-learning environment that could be easily accessed by all Marriott managers.
-Participants could engage in real-time learning, including live webcasts and question-and-answer periods; they could also watch on-demand recordings after the fact.
-In other words, the virtual environment allowed for both synchronous and asynchronous learning.
+Marriott chose ON24 to build a customized virtual learning center that could be easily accessed by all Marriott managers.
+Participants could engage in real-time e-learning, including live webcasts and question-and-answer periods; they could also watch on-demand recordings after the fact.
+In other words, the virtual learning center allowed for both synchronous and asynchronous learning.

-The Marriott “Breakthrough Leadership Program” virtual learning environment, also provided a networking lounge where managers could interact directly with each other, and high-level executives, through scheduled chats, one-to-one interaction, and the exchange of e-cards.
-Each manager was also provided with a virtual briefcase to which they could download training materials and resources directly from the environment.
+The Marriott “Breakthrough Leadership Program” virtual learning center also provided a networking lounge where managers could interact directly with each other and high-level executives through scheduled chats, one-to-one interactions, and e-cards.
+Each manager was also provided with a virtual briefcase to which they could download e-learning training materials and resources directly from the virtual learning center.

 Cost-effective training, increased productivity

-In the end, according to Marriott’s vice president of talent acquisition, the leadership program provided training that affected hundreds of hotels in many different countries and yet was accomplished in 18 months.
-Marriott was able to certify more than 5,000 managers in a short period of time, allowing them to train others in their hotels.
-It also hosted overview and “big picture” training for approximately another 10,000 managers via the virtual platform.
+According to Marriott’s vice president of talent acquisition, the leadership e-learning program provided training that affected hundreds of hotels in many different countries and yet was accomplished in 18 months.
+Marriott was able to use e-learning to certify more than 5,000 managers in a short period of time, allowing them to train others in their hotels.
+It also hosted an overview and “big picture” training for approximately another 10,000 managers via the virtual learning center.

-Aside from cost-savings, however, Marriott also benefited from a greater ability to engage managers in an experience that was “cool and cutting edge.”
-As a result, the virtual learning environment was able to dramatically boost productivity.
+Aside from cost-savings, however, Marriott also benefited from a greater ability to engage managers in an e-learning experience that was “cool and cutting edge.”
+As a result, the virtual learning center was able to dramatically boost productivity.